Aroglobal1/Sentiment-Analysis-for-Amazon-Product-Reviews/README.md

 ### Data Source
-The dataset used for this project was gotten from Kaggle. " .csv" includes text reviews and associated ratings, which will be used to perform sentiment analysis.
+The dataset used for this project was gotten from Kaggle.
+It includes text reviews and associated ratings, which will be used to perform sentiment analysis.

 ### Tools